bruzhmelev/koa-cman/README.md

   playerActions (allocatePoint, rest, startOrder, finishOrder, addOrder, goHome, startTrip, makeChoice, next))
 - Moving State Management to Redux
   -- Typing for every action in reducer
+  -- Flow our new Redux actions through our UI
 - Moving all sideeffect to sagas

 ## Issues